Abdul-Sarim-Khan/Advanced-Command-Audit-Tool/README.md

 - Lexical Analysis: Utilizes a DFA-based scanner to transform source scripts into specific tokens such as SUDO, FLAG, PATH, and PERM.

--Syntactic Analysis: Enforces structural standards based on a custom Context-Free Grammar (CFG) and generates an Abstract Syntax Tree (AST) to understand command hierarchies.
+- Syntactic Analysis: Enforces structural standards based on a custom Context-Free Grammar (CFG) and generates an Abstract Syntax Tree (AST) to understand command hierarchies.

--Semantic Analysis: Performs logical verification to detect risks that are syntactically correct but semantically dangerous, such as:
+- Semantic Analysis: Performs logical verification to detect risks that are syntactically correct but semantically dangerous, such as:

--Redundancy Checks: Flagging redundant privilege escalations like sudo su.
+- Redundancy Checks: Flagging redundant privilege escalations like sudo su.

--Context-Aware Permissions: Warning against high-risk commands like chmod 777 on sensitive system paths (e.g., /etc or /root).
+- Context-Aware Permissions: Warning against high-risk commands like chmod 777 on sensitive system paths (e.g., /etc or /root).

--Destructive Bounds: Detecting catastrophic operations such as recursive deletions targeted at the system root (rm -rf /).
+- Destructive Bounds: Detecting catastrophic operations such as recursive deletions targeted at the system root (rm -rf /).

 Tech Stack

--Language: Python
+- Language: Python

--Frontend: Streamlit (featuring real-time risk gauges and animations)
+- Frontend: Streamlit (featuring real-time risk gauges and animations)

--Data Visualization: Plotly
+- Data Visualization: Plotly

--Logic: Custom Lexer, Parser, and Semantic Engine
+- Logic: Custom Lexer, Parser, and Semantic Engine

 Why this matters
 By analyzing the Context (Semantics) and Structure (Syntax) of a script rather than just string matching, PRIVCHECK provides far superior protection against malformed or malicious system code.